kenimoraj/Game2k48/README.md

 # Game2k48

-This project is an implementation of a super famous game "2048".
+This project is an implementation of a once super popular game "2048".
 The goal was actually to play around with GUI and animating objects on Tkinter Canvas, so the console version is really just a byproduct of trying to get the tile movement logic right.

 ![image](https://github.com/kenimoraj/Game2k48/assets/73795771/113710b8-4ee3-4e95-bb74-7af1c394426c)

-The rules are very straightforward: by moving the tiles UP, DOWN, LEFT or RIGHT, tiles with the same number are combined into one with double the value.
+The rules are very straightforward: by moving the tiles UP, DOWN, LEFT or RIGHT, tiles with the same number are merged into one with double the value.
 The goal is to achieve a 2048 tile, though game can go on until there is no next movement possible.

 Standard 2048 board is 4x4, with 2 initial tiles.